List of Tasmanian government agencies

 Government in Tasmania is delivered by a number of agencies, grouped under areas of portfolio responsibility.
 Each portfolio is led by a government minister who is a member of the Parliament of Tasmania, appointed by the Governor as the representative of the Crown.

 The agencies are principally grouped as eight departments, each led by a secretary or director-general and comprising a number of portfolios covering specific policy areas across the department and allocated statutory authorities, trading enterprises, boards, councils and other public bodies.

 Agencies have varying levels of operational autonomy, and deliver one or more of frontline public services, administrative functions and law enforcement.
 Some are structured as for-profit corporations.
 Where there are multiple portfolios within a department, directors-general may be accountable to a number of ministers.

 All agencies are identifiable by their corporate logo, which features in agency advertising, publications and correspondence, pictured right.

 A list of articles on Tasmanian government agencies sorted alphabetically is available at Government agencies of Tasmania.
 The Tasmanian government maintains a list of agencies and their contact details at its website.

-Education
+Education, Children and Young People

-The Department of Education (DoE) is the lead agency of the portfolio headed by the Minister for Education and Training, presently the Hon.
-Jeremy Rockliff MP.
+The Department for Education, Children and Young People (DECYP) is the lead agency of the portfolio headed by the Minister for Education, Children and Youth.

-The department is led by its secretary, Jenny Gale.
+The department is led by its secretary, Tim Bullard.

-The Department of Education is responsible for the following statutory and non-statutory bodies:
+The Department of Education, Children and Young People is responsible for the following statutory and non-statutory bodies: